Dino-s26/dino-s26.github.io/content/posts/may-25/self-host-k8s-cluster-pt1.md

 Howdy :cowboy_hat_face:
 Been while I didn't update my post here, so in this post I will update my journey on self-host my kubernetes cluster.
-Yes you heard it right, since I got exposure to Kubernetes (also known as K8s in short) from EKS (Elastic Kubernetes Service by AWS) from my previous work
+Yes you heard it right, since I got exposure to Kubernetes (also known as K8s in short) from EKS (Elastic Kubernetes Service by AWS) from my previous work.
 I got weird idea to fullfill my hands-on experience to learn more on K8s, also preparing myself if I change my mind in the future to get CKA certification.
 </p>